Jimmymugendi/ALX-Final-Intergrated-Exam---Part-1-Fundamentals/README.md

 # ALX-Final-Intergrated-Exam---Part-1-Fundamentals
 ## ALX Data Science Final Exam Showcase
 ## Overview
-This repository contains my ALX Data Science final exam questions, datasets, and solutions.
+This repository contains the ALX Data Science final exam questions, datasets, and solutions.
 The exam tested various concepts across Spreadsheets, SQL, and Python.
-With a success rate of 99%, this repository aims to demonstrate my approach to handling data-related challenges using industry-standard tools and techniques.
+With a success rate of 99%, this repository aims to demonstrate the approach to handling data-related challenges using industry-standard tools and techniques.

 ## Table of Contents
 * Exam Overview